HKITYAN/order-service/README.md

 To use google api, put the api key to environemtn variable `MAP_SERVICE_KEY`, like `MAP_SERVICE_KEY=YOUR_GOOGLE_API_KEY`

-## Testing
+## Unit Testing

+* run test using command `npm run test`
 * unit tests will be focus on orderService
-* controller service basically just call orderService, will only test happy cases
+* controller service basically just call orderService, will only test happy flow

+## End to End testing

+// TODO

 ## Special notes for development

 when you start the application using `./start.sh -d`, you can get the change reflected automatically.
-But you may see some message like `[Note] Aborted connection 43 to db`, it is the order service try to reconnect to mysql-service, please wait for a moment.
+But you may see some message like `[Note] Aborted connection XX to db`, it is the order service try to reconnect to mysql-service, please wait for a moment.